-Run as many tests as it takes until you know your material inside out and feel comfortable navigating your webinar platform.
+To have webinars that convert, they must run like a well oiled machine.
+So, run as many tests as it takes until you know your material inside out and feel comfortable navigating your webinar platform.
 If your dry run goes smoothly, you can head into the real thing with confidence.

 It can be a challenge to try and anticipate what questions viewers might have for you.
 Or, when you’re first starting out, you might not get asked any questions at all!
 It pays to have a few questions up your sleeve just in case.
 If all you get is crickets when you segue into Q&A time, you can treat it like an FAQ instead.
 Explain that you’ll tackle some of the most common queries, and whip out your ready-made questions and answers.

-It’s easy for viewers to exit as soon as their attention wanes, so to keep them engaged, think of your webinar as a conversation rather than a presentation.
+Interaction is everything and is the secret sauce in webinars that convert.
+You see, it’s easy for viewers to exit as soon as their attention wanes, so to keep them engaged, think of your webinar as a conversation rather than a presentation.
 You know you need to leave time for questions toward the end of your webinar, but don’t restrict yourself to only taking queries at that stage.
 People may have forgotten what they wanted to ask by then, if they have to hold off.
 Webinar guru Tim Paige recommends encouraging viewers to submit questions at any point.

 “It’s a best practice to ask the audience if they have any questions at several points along the way, especially when you’re about to transition to a new topic.
 To stay on track, simply request that they keep their questions relevant to the content you’re covering at that time – and remind them that there will be a Q&A at the end where they can ask anything at all.”